cdsinge/chrome-simple-block-sites/README.txt

 To add extension in developer mode, chrome://extensions, unpack directory.
 Can also enable/disable here.

-Current (temporary?) implementation: List of websites to disable in the .js file, any partial match is made.
+List of websites to disable in the options menu (right-click on extension in toolbar), any partial match is made.